doozr/guac/README.md

 ```

 Close the connection with the `Close()` method to stop the `Receive()` method
 listening.
-This will force the `Receive()` method to close its channel.
-The
-`Receive()` method will close its channel if an error is received.
-This is
+If an error is received from `Receive()` method it is  considered
-considered terminal and further calls to receive will immediately return closed
-channels.
-At this point, create a new connection.
+terminal.
+At this point, create a new connection or restart the program.

 ## Ping Pong